-You notice that the number of the energy levels in the negative ion is equal to the number of the energy levels in its atom.
+You notice that the number of energy levels in the negative ion is equal to the number of energy levels in its atom.

 The electronic structure of the negative ion is similar to that of the nearest inert gas that follows.

 You can download Science online application on google play from this link: Science online Apps on Google Play